RB Leipzig: Training centre

 The new sports complex was opened in September 2015 and taken in use by the professional team and six junior teams, from U14 to the reserve team.
 It contains an 800 square meters indoor hall, an indoor tartan track for sprint exercises, weight rooms, cold chambers, a spa area, medical facilities and individual relaxation rooms for each professional player.
 It also houses a media center, new offices, a boarding school for 50 youth players and a café for parents and fans.
 The RB Leipzig training center with its sports complex is considered one of the most unique and modern in Germany.

 Constructed in the spring of 2016 was a covered grandstand with 1,000 seats, an area for motor skills-training and a parking area.
 The artificial hill for physical exercises, humorously called the "Felix Magath Memorial Hill", was also reconstructed.

-The club has already plans for even further expansions of the training center.
-The club wants to build an additional pitch to the south of the training center.
+The club has already plans for even further expansions of the training centre.
+The club wants to build an additional pitch to the south of the training centre.
 Such expansion would require more ground from the Leipziger Kleinmesse, and is therefore met with several objections.
 More certain is a future expansion to the north of the training center.
 This area is used by the football club BSV Schönau 1983 and the tennis club TC Grün-Weiß Leipzig.
 BSV Schönau 1983 has a contract to lease the area until 2026.
 The club ceded parts of its grounds to RB Leipzig in 2011.
 For this, the club received compensation.
 In total, RB Leipzig spent 900,000 euros for the construction of new grounds for BSC Schönau 1983.
 The area currently leased by BSV Schönau 1983 is already pledged to RB Leipzig when the lease contract ends in 2026.